nmarus/docker-swarm-ansible/README.md

 **Services That Will Require a Eternal Web Route (Layer 7 via Traefik)**

-_Note: For a full example reference wordpress config above._
+_Note: For a full example reference Wordpress config above._

 Ensure the following: